Child safe organisations

 - Policy and procedures – Policies and procedures document how the entity is safe for youths.

-In implementing the 10 standards, you’ll also need to consider the universal principle.
+In implementing the 10 standards, you will also need to consider the Universal Principle.
 This is about creating culturally safe environments for Aboriginal and Torres Strait Islander youths and their families, which broadly means they feel welcome, safe, valued, included and respected.

 Self-assessment tool and action plan